On existence and properties of roots of third Painlev\'e' transcendents: Analytic solutions to integral equations for transcendents and theorem

-The homogeneous bounds imposed to the functions $ \uplambda_{n-1/2}, \mu_{n-1/2}, \delta\mu_{n}$ ensured by the above inequalities conform to the conditions of validity of inequalities \eqref{norms for Omegas} in case of $\Omega$-functions taken in the forms used in \Eq{}\eqref{substep2}.
-Using them and applying Cauchy-Bunyakovsky-Schwarz (in what follows, CBS) inequality, we obtain the bound from above for the right hand side of the noted equation which then yields the following inequality
+The uniform bounds from above imposed to the functions $ \mu_{n-1/2}, \lamBda_{n-1/2}, \deltamu_{n}$ by inequalities \eqref{more bounds}, \eqref{bounds for lams} conform to the conditions of validity of inequalities \eqref{bounds for Omegas} in case of $\Omega$-functions get in the forms used in \Eq{}\eqref{substep2}.
+Taking them into account and applying Cauchy-Bunyakovsky-Schwarz (in what follows, CBS) inequality, we obtain the bound from above for the right hand side of the noted equation which then gives rise to the following inequality